The namesake of this website is…

 -

-This may be my favorite theorem in mathematics!
+This is my favorite theorem in mathematics!

 Jim Olsen